lume/variable/README.md

 }
 ```

-Maybe even we get options to make it synchronous or deferred.
-If the previous
+Maybe even we get options to make an autorun synchronous or deferred.
+If the
-example was synchronous, the next one deferrs updates to the next microtask:
+previous example was synchronous, then the next one defers re-running to the
+next microtask (so that we get a single batched re-run instead of one per
+variable change, which has better performance at the cost of making the code
+harder to understand or allowing race conditions):

 ```js
 defer autorun {